wp-plugins/the-welcomizer/readme.txt

 3. Find the plugin under the menu Appearance.
 4. Optional - Create and make those directories writable: /wp-content/**twiz**/**export**/

+To uninstall:

+1. Go to plugin page, click `Admin` button, click `Other settings`, check the option `Delete all when disabling the plugin`.
+2. Go to `Installed plugins` page in WordPress admin.
+Find the plugin `The Welcomizer` in the list and click `Deactivate`.

 Enjoy!

 == Screenshots ==